Beyond Statistical Similarity: Rethinking Metrics for Deep Generative Models in Engineering Design: Evaluating Conditioning Requirements

 \subsection{Adapting Unary Metrics to Conditional Problems}

 Many of the metrics presented in previous sections must be adapted for conditional problems.
 We first discuss strategies to adapt unary metrics to conditional settings and discuss the more challenging task of adapting binary metrics in the following section.
 Unary metrics must be calculated and averaged over numerous conditions.
-For a fair comparison, these conditions must be identical or equivalent when evaluating different models on a particular problem.
-For class-conditional problems, this may mean reporting a score for each class or reporting a weighted average across classes.
+Naturally, we wouldn't compare Model A's conditional bike-generating ability with Model B's scooter-generating ability.
+We instead must report each model's average performance over an identical and comprehensive set of conditions or report scores for each condition of interest.
 For continuous conditioning problems, this may mean averaging over many conditions sampled from some repeatable parametric statistical distribution.